indexen

 The Obelisk

-There is also a huge pink granite obelisk in honor of Nosret I in Abejij, one of the kings of the Twelfth Dynasty.
-Its height is approximately 13 meters, and it differs in shape from other obelisks, and its direction is not pyramidal, but rather turns from the hotel to the back.
-It looks like a rectangular plate with a hole in it, which appears to have been used to hold either a crown, a statue of a god, or a specific symbol.
-Its outer surface includes some inscriptions that depict the king in several scenes.
-It was discovered on the ground in two parts during the eighteenth century, then built and erected again in the city of Fayoum.
+A huge obelisk of pink granite was erected in honor of Senusret I in Abgig, one of the kings of the 12th Dynasty.
+It is about 13 meters high.
+It is distinguished by its shape being different from other obelisks.
+Its top is not pyramidal, but rather rotates from front to back, making it look like a rectangular plaque with a hole in it that seems to have been used to fix either a crown, a statue of a god, or a certain symbol.
+Its outer surface includes some engravings depicting the king in several scenes.
+It was discovered on the ground in two parts during the 18th century, then rebuilt and erected in the city of Fayoum, and the most famous square is the Obelisk Square.

 Hawara Pyramid